nexus-xyz/nexus-zkvm/runtime/README.md

 ## Getting Started

 First, you will need a rust compiler with the RISC-V target installed.
-If you do no have the RISC-V target installed, you can install it with `rustup`:
+If you do not have the RISC-V target installed, you can install it with `rustup`:

 ```